AntoLC/docs/.github/PULL_REQUEST_TEMPLATE/external_contributor.md

 ## Purpose

-Describe the purpose of this pull request.
+Describe the purpose of this pull request...

 ## Proposal